-The small town of Twizel is the gateway to some of the best parts of the South Island like Mount Cook, Lake Pukaki, and Lindis Pass.
-In fact, many tourists choose to spend a few nights in Twizel and use it as their base to explore the region.
-This is because accommodation options here are cheaper and there are plenty of great cafes and restaurants in town – and of course, a town of fun things to do and see right at your doorstep!
+The small town of Twizel is the gateway to some of the best parts of the South Island, like Mount Cook, Lake Pukaki, and Lindis Pass.
+In fact, many tourists choose to spend a few nights in Twizel and use it as their base to explore the region!

+Accommodation options here tend to be cheaper and there are plenty of great cafés and restaurants in town – and of course, there’s a town full of fun things to do and see right at your doorstep!
 Twizel is set among some stunning scenery and has a very “Lord of the Rings vibe” with a winding river, native forests, and mountain ranges, all within easy access of the town.

 Things to do in Twizel, New Zealand